Childhood

 We will explore the local area and compare and contract local buildings depending on when they were built.

-Order information on a timeline.
+Timelines - To Order information on a timeline.

-Use common words and phrases relating to the passing of time to communicate ideas and observations (here, now, then, yesterday, last week, last year, years ago and a long time ago).
+Important events - To use common words and phrases relating to the passing of time to communicate ideas and observations (here, now, then, yesterday, last week, last year, years ago and a long time ago).

-Describe an aspect of everyday life within or beyond living memory.
+How long ago was the 1950's - To describe an aspect of everyday life within or beyond living memory.

-Describe a significant historical event in British history.
+Significant event - Elizabeth II's Coronation - To describe a significant historical event in British history.

-Identify similarities and differences between ways of life within or beyond living memory.
+Same or different - To identify similarities and differences between ways of life within or beyond living memory.

 π BIG FINISH